foldda/rda/README.md

 > *The RDA API contains only one class and one interface which are easy to understand and to use.
 The API has no 3rd party dependency and requires no installation.*

-The RDA-encoding API from Part of this repo is available in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
-To start, simply include the provided source files in your project and start using the API objects and methods as part of your program:
+This project provides the RDA-encoding API in three languages: [C#](https://github.com/foldda/rda/tree/main/src/CSharp), [Java](https://github.com/foldda/rda/blob/main/src/Java/), and [Python](https://github.com/foldda/rda/blob/main/src/Python).
+To start, simply include the provided source files in your project, and use the API types/methods in your program, which are very simple -

-#### _API Part 1: the Rda class_
+#### _API Part 1: Rda class_

 The _Rda class_ is modeled as a "container" object.
 It implements the RDA encoding and decoding via these methods: